dentarg/auth0-blog/_posts/2018-03-05-build-robust-apps-with-mithril-and-auth0.md

 Using JavaScript destructuring again, we get `attrs` from the passed `vnode` object. `NavButton` is nothing more than a simple `<a>` element. `NavButton` depends on two external properties that are passed to it through attributes: `path` and `icon`.
 These attributes must be defined when the component is used within the template of another component.

 Making `path` and `icon` external data allows us to make `NavButton` a resilient and reusable component.
 We configure it by passing whatever path we want it to take us to when clicked and we pass it an icon to be used as link label.

-Let's head back to `NavBar.jsx` and let's import and integrate `NavButton` into it:
+Back in `NavBar.jsx`, let's import and integrate `NavButton` into it:

 ```jsx
 // src/components/layout/NavBar.jsx